 Do UK tech companies pay dividends?

-Tech companies aren’t known for paying high dividends, but some top tech stocks in the UK do make payments to shareholders.
+Tech companies aren’t known for paying high dividends, but some tech stocks in the UK do make payments to shareholders.
 For example, Sage Group and Moneysupermarket.com both pay dividends.

 What is a stock’s PE ratio?